 A miscarriage is usually diagnosed with an ultrasound examination.
-In case of a foetal demise, the ultrasound will not show any foetal heart activity.
+In the case of foetal demise, the ultrasound will not show any foetal heart activity.
 This examination should be performed when there is no feeling of foetal movement in the uterus.

 What Usually Happens After a Late Miscarriage?

 Loss of a baby in the second trimester can be emotional and stressful for the parents.
-In case of a foetal demise, there are several surgeries that can be performed to induce labour in order to remove the foetus from the womb.
+In case of foetal demise, there are several surgeries that can be performed to induce labour in order to remove the foetus from the womb.

 There are various symptoms, which follow a miscarriage.
-There can be continuous bleeding after late miscarriage, feeling of tiredness due to exhaustion and pain and there will be other physical changes that would require special care for recovery.
+There can be continuous bleeding after a late miscarriage, feeling of tiredness due to exhaustion and pain and there will be other physical changes that would require special care for recovery.

 After a late miscarriage, you can request the doctors to determine the actual cause of the problem.
-The doctor will also give you an understanding on what went wrong and how this can be prevented in the future pregnancies.
+The doctor will also give you an understanding of what went wrong and how this can be prevented in the future pregnancies.

 What Practical Arrangements Can Be Made After a Late Miscarriage?

-Generally, there is no need to register the loss of baby before 24 weeks of pregnancy.
+Generally, there is no need to register the loss of a baby before 24 weeks of pregnancy.
 This can differ depending on the local laws.
 However, if the parents think that it is important to recognise their baby formally, the hospital might issue a birth certificate.

 There are hospitals, which offer simple burial or cremation although there is no legal requirement for the same.